itmoth/hoffman2-notes/README.md

 $ gaussview
 ```

-#### Using Ga*ssView
+#### Using GaussView

 You can now start creating molecules and setting up your molecules for the type of calculation you want to run.
 I won't be going over this because I don't know what calculation you want to run lol!
 There are a lot of youtube videos out there to help.
-I will instead skip to setting up your calculations with G*ussV\*ew.
+I will instead skip to setting up your calculations with GaussView.

 Once you are done setting up everything for your molecule, you want to click the inquiry button, which looks like this: